department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers.md

 ##### Research employers in your area and network

-- Many employers have made [commitments](/employment/commitments) to hire Veterans and military spouses.
 - Consider a job with the [federal government](/employment/job-seekers/federal-employment).
 - Review job boards, search job banks, and research openings at companies that interest you.
 - Contact people you have worked with previously, family, and friends to let them know you are looking for a job.
 They might know of specific openings or might be able to introduce you to people at companies you’ve targeted.